lix-project/lix/doc/manual/src/contributing/hacking.md

 ## Platforms

-Nix can be built for various platforms, as specified in [`flake.nix`]:
+Lix can be built for various platforms, as specified in [`flake.nix`]:

 [`flake.nix`]: https://github.com/nixos/nix/blob/master/flake.nix